 Item Description Backup Method Select Backup method.
 TFTP - Using TFTP to backup firmware.
 HTTP - Using WEB browser to ubackup firmware.
 Server IP It is available when TFTP is selected as Backup Method.
 Enter the IPv4/IPv6 address for the TFTP server.
 Backup Type Configuration - Make a backup copy for the configurations for VigorSwitch.
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.

-VI-6 Upgrade Manager
+VII-6 Upgrade Manager